jacob-ferrell/bug-tracker/README.md

 # Bug Tracker
-###Description
+### Description
-A tool used for managing bugs/issues among a team, allowing them to collaboratively track and resolve them.
+-A tool used for managing bugs/issues among a team, allowing them to collaboratively track and resolve them.